An-GG/spotlight-manager/README.md

 ```bash
 $ npm install -g spotlight-manager
 ```
+Ensure that your terminal app has full disk access before you execute the command in the Usage section below.
+Go to `System Preferences > Security & Privacy > Full Disk Access`.

 ## Usage
 Prevent Spotlight from accessing any directory that matches (recursively) `node_modules` or any other dir you choose inside a given base directory.
 ```bash